Dibba Airport

 Dibba Airport is an airport serving Dibba Al-Baya, a city in the Musandam Governorate of Oman.
 Dibba is a harbor city on the Gulf of Oman, and is divided between Oman and United Arab Emirates.

 The airport is 3 km inland from the Gulf.
 There is mountainous terrain southwest through north, and distant hills southeast.
 Approach and departure may cross into Emirates airspace.

-The Ras Al Khaima VOR-DME (Ident: RAV) is located 16.2 nmi west of the airport.